tomas-fryza/avr-course/labs/03-interrupts/README.md

 ![Interrupts versus polling](images/interrupts_vs_polling.jpg)

 An interrupt is a fundamental feature of a microcontroller.
 It represents a signal sent to the processor by hardware or software, signifying an event that requires immediate attention.
 When an interrupt is triggered, the controller finishes executing the current instruction and proceeds to execute an **Interrupt Service Routine (ISR)** or Interrupt Handler.
-ISR tells the processor or controller what to do when the interrupt occurs [[4]](https://www.tutorialspoint.com/embedded_systems/es_interrupts.htm).
+ISR tells the processor or controller what to do when the [interrupt occurs](https://www.tutorialspoint.com/embedded_systems/es_interrupts.htm).
 After the interrupt code is executed, the program continues exactly where it left off.

 Interrupts can be set up for events such as a counter's value, a pin changing state, receiving data through serial communication, or when the Analog-to-Digital Converter has completed the conversion process.